This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 Copy files - cp

 cp is used to copy the file from one directory to another.
-For example, I have a file that is present on the sd card, and the name of the file is "document".
-And I want to move that document to the Termux home directory, then the following command will be used:
+For example, I have a file that is present on the SD card, and the name of the file is "document".
+If I want to move that document to the Termux home directory, then the following command will be used:

 cp /sdcard/document $HOME